 Wasatch Peaks Credit Union offers competitive rates on savings accounts and CDs/certificates.
 Because we don’t have to siphon off money to pay shareholders, we can return that money to their investors: you know, the people who do their banking with the credit union.
 Compare the earned interest on a credit union checking or savings account to those offered by a for-profit bank.
 Then, go open an account at a credit union, like Wasatch Peaks.
 You’ll thank yourself later.

 Did you know that as a member of Wasatch Peaks Credit Union, you have many member benefits available to you?
 From shopping online and earning cash back to saving up to $15 on TurboTax®, being a Wasatch Peaks member really has its perks!

 Wasatch Peaks and Powder Mountain are teaming up to bring you discount tickets!
-Wasatch Peaks members receive 15% off, making night tickets starting at less than $16, and day passes following in an affordable fashion.
+Wasatch Peaks members receive 15% off day lift tickets and 40% off night lift tickets.
+This makes night tickets start at less than $16, and day passes following in an affordable fashion!
 All you have to do is follow this exclusive link, and enter in the following (Case Sensitive) creditentials:

 Club name = WPCU

 The snow and weather are working in the favor of those of who ski or snowboard, so grab your poles or board and take this long weekend to hit the slopes!
 Wasatch Peaks wishes you the best of time and thanks you for being a member, right here in Utah.

 Wasatch Peaks Credit Union announces its 2017 Annual Meeting.
 This year we will be offering two movie choices (movie selection subject to change due to availability).
 Due to limited theatre seats, RSVP is required.
 You may RSVP for up to 5 people.